NIP Group Expands Esports Portfolio Through Strategic Partnership With The9 Limited

 About The9 Limited

-The9 Limited (NASDAQ: NCTY) is an Internet company listed on Nasdaq in 2004.
+(NASDAQ: NCTY ) is an Internet company listed on Nasdaq in 2004.
 The9 is committed to become a global diversified high-tech Internet company, and is engaged in online games operation, Bitcoin mining and AI investment businesses in different industries.

 Safe Harbor Statements